wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 ## Step 1: Set up a Linux VM as a Docker host

 You can use a variety of Azure procedures and available images in the Azure Markeplace to create a Linux VM and set it up as a Docker host.
 For example, see [Using the Docker VM Extension from the Azure Command-Line Interface](/documentation/articles/virtual-machines-docker-with-xplat-cli) for a quick procedure to create an Ubuntu VM with the Docker VM extension.
 When you use the Docker VM extension, your VM is automatically set up as a Docker host.
-The example in that article shows you how to use the the [Azure command-line interface for Mac, Linux, and <!-- deleted by customization Windows](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> Windows](/documentation/articles/xplat-cli) <!-- keep by customization: end --> (the Azure CLI) in Service Management mode to create the VM.
+The example in that article shows you how to use the the [Azure command-line interface for Mac, Linux, and Windows](/documentation/articles/xplat-cli-install) (the Azure CLI) in Service Management mode to create the VM.

 ## Step 2: Install Compose